dso-toolkit/dso-toolkit/README.md

 #### `development`

 This environment is used to develop new components in Storybook.
-Storybook is built around stories and since this project has multiple Storybooks (one for each implementation).

-The easiest way to start this environment is with one of the following commands:
+The easiest way to start the development environment is with:

 ```
 pnpm start
-pnpm start --angular
-pnpm start --all
 ```

-This will run the corresponding Storybook(s).
-Since these commands contain a colon (`:`), these commands can be run from anywhere in the project.

-The following processes are started:

-- **default**: CSS in watch mode, Stencil in watch mode, Storybook and Cypress
+This will start the following processes:

-- **--angular**: CSS in watch mode, Stencil in watch mode, Storybook for Angular components
+- CSS in watch mode
-- **--all**: CSS in watch mode, Stencil in watch mode, Storybook, and Storybook for Angular components
+- Stencil in watch mode
+- Storybook
+- Cypress

 This will start Stencil on http://localhost:45333, Storybook on http://localhost:45000 and the Cypress GUI.
 Since Stencil and Storybook are running it's possible to develop the components, but keep in mind the tests run in a production environment: This means no Stencil development tools like HMR.